BestTimesToVisit.com Logo

 Top Things to Do

-Spice Up Your Senses at Dougaldston Spice Estate
+Spice Up Your Life at Dougaldston Spice Estate

-Wander through fragrant fields of nutmeg, cinnamon, and cocoa at one of Grenada's oldest spice plantations.
-Learn about the cultivation and processing of these aromatic treasures, and don't miss the chance to taste freshly made chocolate right from the source.
-Arrive mid-morning for the best light and a guided tour.
+Wander through fragrant groves of nutmeg, cinnamon, and cocoa at one of the island's oldest spice plantations.
+Learn about the cultivation and processing of these aromatic treasures, and savor a freshly made cup of Grenadian chocolate.
+Consider a guided tour for deeper insights into the island's spice heritage.

 Underwater Sculpture Park Serenity